-Victims and witnesses of a crime who wish to remain anonymous may call the following to report a crime anonymously.
-Please remember these are voice message systems only and immediate action will not be taken.
+A witness to a crime and who wishes to remain anonymous may also call the following telephone number to report a crime anonymously.
+These numbers are voice message systems only and immediate action will not be taken.

-- Pueblo Campus Pueblo Crime Stoppers at 719.549.7867 - Fremont Campus Fremont County Crime Stoppers at 719.275.7867 - PCC Southwest Sites and PCC Southwest Campus Durango-La Plata Crime Stoppers at 970.247.1112 - Safe2Tell: 1.877.542.SAFE (7233) - PCC website to report a concern or incident at this link and choose to exclude their contact information from the report.
+- Pueblo Campus Pueblo Crime Stoppers at 719.549.7867 - Fremont Campus Fremont County Crime Stoppers at 719.275.7867 - PCC Southwest Campus and Sites Durango-La Plata Crime Stoppers at 970.247.1112 - Any Campus Safe2Tell: 1.877.542.SAFE